romanvm/django-modeltranslation-xliff/README.rst

 **This project is in WIP state and will be released as soon as it's ready!**

-This is an extension for `django-modeltranslation`_ package that allows to export translatable content in `OASIS XLIFF`_ 1.2 format supported by most translation tools and import content in target languages from translated XLIFF files.
+XLIFF Exchange is an extension for `django-modeltranslation`_ package that allows to export translatable content in `OASIS XLIFF`_ 1.2 format supported by most translation tools and import content in target languages from translated XLIFF files.